 About ENERGY STAR certified buildings

-More than 30,000 diverse buildings have earned the ENERGY STAR since 1999, ranging from the Chrysler Building to a small elementary school near the Alaskan wilderness.
-Together, these buildings have saved more than $4 billion on utility bills and prevented greenhouse gas emissions equal to the annual electricity use of 2.9 million homes.
+More than 32,000 diverse buildings have earned the ENERGY STAR since 1999, ranging from the Empire State Building to an elementary school in Alaska.
+Together, these buildings have saved more than $4.5 billion on energy bills and helped achieve broad emissions reductions—including greenhouse gas emissions equal to the annual electricity use of more than 3 million homes.

 Current trends in energy efficiency

-We’re continuing to see a significant increase in the use of LED lighting.
+LED lighting goes mainstream.
 First it was used in areas like parking garages, but as prices have come down we’re seeing more interior LED retrofits, as well.

-On the high-tech side, we’re also seeing more building automation systems.
-Put simply, these systems make a building smart.
+Building automation systems make buildings smart.
 You can program all your equipment to go on and off at certain times.
 You can also remotely monitor and control your equipment from off-site.
 This is similar to smartphone apps for homes, where you can turn the lights on and off and set the thermostat while you’re away.

 National Geographic Society Headquarters, Washington, D.C.